The Amalgamation of AI and Hybrid Cloud

 Related

 Many technology companies are jumping into the fray to help IT leaders create a strategy and pick the right pieces needed to leverage AI.
-In August, Nutanix released GPT-in-a-Box, a full-stack software-defined AI-ready platform with services aimed at simplifying or even jump-start AI initiatives.
+Hybrid clouds are one essential piece of that equation.
+For example, Nutanix Enterprise AI software, including GPT-in-a-Box, offers a full-stack software-defined AI-ready platform with services aimed at simplifying or even jump-starting AI initiatives.
 IT teams can use it to control their critical data, intellectual property and build out infrastructure that meets their security, privacy and compliance requirements.

 Is IT Infrastructure Ready for AI?